Huulab/PADD-seq/README.md

 Then replace the `UPSTREAM` and `DOWNSTREAM` variables in `projects/conf/config` with distance (bp) upstream and downstream of the reference-point (such as TSS or TES) selected for meta-gene analysis, and replace the `REGION` variable with the length (bp) between `UPSTREAM` and `DOWNSTREAM`.

-Run `projects/start.sh`, and it will automatically perform adaptor cutting, Alignment, meta-gene analysis and nucleotide frequencies analysis.
+Run `projects/start.sh`, and it will automatically perform adaptor cutting, Alignment, meta-gene analysis and nucleotide analysis.
+After completion, you will get `projects/DataExample.rawValue` file of meta gene analysis, and files in `projects/BaseCount/` of the nucleotide analysis.

 ## 2. Plot strand-specific heatmap
 Run `projects/generateStrandSpecificBW.sh` to get the strand-specific bw files: